shybovycha/opengl-samples/README.md

 - [ ] render AABB around selected entity
 - [ ] draw axes to allow for translation of entities
 - [x] ~~set ambient light so that levels are not pitch black~~
-- [ ] do not hide scene nodes - drop them; but first figure out why that causes runtime exception
+- [x] do not hide scene nodes - drop them; but first figure out why that causes runtime exception
+- [ ] replace mouse wheel for moving camera back/forth with Shift + Mouse Right Button + Mouse Move

 ### Miscellanious